babarrett/g80-9009/method-2-direct.md

     - Need to create a 12V 500mA power-supply to DB-15 cable
     - Need to add a PS/2 to USB adapter, if you want USB
 * Cheapest hardware solution
+* Lock LEDs (caps, num) work

 ### Cons:

+* You lose the use of 48 keys on the keyboard.
+They do not send scan codes.
+These are all the colored keys (except the num pad), F13-F24, and the cluster of keys in the top-right.
+* So you are left with 101 keys that work.
 * You have to create a custom cable, which shouldn't be too hard to do.
-* You'll have to purchase and wire up a 12V, 500mA power-supply to a second cable.
+* You'll have to purchase and wire up a 12V, 500mA power-supply to a DB-15.
 * You'll need another converter if you want to get from PS/2 to USB.
+* Lock LED for scroll does not work
+* "Wkst" mode does not generate any scan codes

 ### Unknowns:

-* Lock LEDs (caps, scroll, num) might, or might not work
+* I'm still working on getting "Wkst" mode to generate all (most) scan codes

 ---